nvim-tree/nvim-tree.lua/README.md

 - Double left click acts like `<CR>`
 - Double right click acts like `<C-]>`
 - `W` will collapse the whole tree
+- `E` will expand the whole tree.
+Be aware this might hang neovim for a while if running on a big folder (such as home dir or root dir).
 - `S` will prompt the user to enter a path and then expands the tree to match the path
 - `.` will enter vim command mode with the file the cursor is on
 - `C-k` will toggle a popup with file infos about the file under the cursor